pingidentity/pingidentity-devops-getting-started/docs/deployment/restorePDMultiRegionSeedFailure.md

 dsconfig set-global-configuration-prop --set force-as-master-for-mirrored-data:true --no-prompt
 ```

-## Remove the dead servers from the topology
+## Remove the unreachable servers from the topology

 Now we must tell the surviving pods that the original seed region pods no longer exist, and that they must be removed from the topology.
 These commands may take a long time to run, as the `remove-defunct-server` tool will keep trying to connect for up to ten minutes depending on the state of the seed region.